ychunhui/refarch-cognitive-analytics/docs/code.md

 ## Server code
 The application is using nodejs and expressjs standard code structure.
 The code is under `server` folder.
 ### Conversation back end.
-The script is in `server/route/features\conversation.js` and uses the Watson develop cloud library to connect to the remote service.
-This library encapsulates HTTP call and simplify the interaction.
-The only thing that needs to be done for each chat bot is to add logic to process the response, for example to get data for backend, or presents options, or call remote service like a rule engine / decision service.
+The script is in `server/route/features\conversation.js` and uses the Watson developer cloud library to connect to the remote service.
+This library encapsulates HTTP calls and simplify the interaction with the public service.
+The only thing that needs to be done for each chat bot is to add the logic to process the response, for example to get data from a backend, presents user choices in a form of buttons, or call remote service like a rule engine / decision service.

-This module export one function to be called by the API used by the front end.
-This API is defined in api.js as:
+This module exports one function to be called by the API used by the front end.
+This API is defined in `api.js` as:
 ```javascript
 app.post('/api/c/conversation',isLoggedIn,(req,res) => {
   conversation.itSupport(config,req,res)
 });
 ```

-The `conversation.itSupport` get the message and connection parameter and uses the Watson API:
+The `conversation.itSupport()` method gets the message and connection parameter and uses the Watson API to transfer the call.

 ```javascript
 conversation = watson.conversation({
         username: config.conversation.username,